-But before you attempt to give up your traditional long positions to dabble in the short-side of things, there are quite a few basic things you need to know about buying and selling, or the reverse: selling and buying.
+But, before you attempt to give up your traditional long positions to dabble in the short-side of things, there are quite a few basic things that you need to know about buying and selling, or the reverse: selling and buying.

 The investor’s profit potential on a long position is said to be unlimited, because theoretically, there is no limit to how much a stock price can increase.